 Our Process

-Once the ewes arrive at Idahound’s ranch in Carey, Idaho, they graze freely before being slaughtered on-site.
-We make this procedure as stress-free for the animals as possible, honoring both the ewes and the pets who will consume them.
-Butchering also takes place on the ranch in an old horse barn that we’ve converted into a food processing facility.
-From these sheep, Idahound employees render meat and organ for our grinds and treats, the 4 stomach compartments for ground tripe, and a variety of bones.
+For each protein, the butchering takes place on Idahound's ranch-ette in an old horse barn that we’ve converted into a food processing facility.
+Idahound employees render muscle tissue, fats, and organs for our grinds and treats, the stomach compartments for ground tripe, and a variety of bones.
 All product is immediately refrigerated and then processed within days, meaning our raw dog food goes from a live animal to a meal in less than 48 hours, frozen only after being packaged.
 The same goes for Idahound’s raw meaty bones and green tripe.
 We like to consider it a “farm to bowl” menu, fresher than anything produced by larger manufacturers.

 "We like to consider it a 'farm to bowl' menu, fresher than anything produced by larger manufacturers."